netxms/netxms-doc/admin/concepts.rst

      - Object representing physical host or network device(such as routers and switches).
        These objects can be created either manually by administrator or automatically during network discovery process.
-They have a lot of attributes controlling all aspects of interaction between NetXMS server and managed node.
+They have a lot of attributes controlling all aspects of interaction between |product_name| server and managed node.
 For example, the attributes specify what data must be collected, how node status must be checked, which protocol versions to use etc. Node objects contain one or more interface objects.
 The system creates interface objects automatically during configuration polls.